Multiple Minds

 I spent weeks convinced I had solved a theoretical problem.

 The problem: how do firms change over time?
-This is what I study—strategy, organizations, the mechanics of corporate evolution.
-And I’d been wrestling with a specific puzzle about whether firms change because they discover new information or because their preferences shift.
+This is what I study---strategy, organizations, the mechanics of corporate evolution.
+I’d been wrestling with whether firms change because they discover new information or because their preferences shift.
 Discovery versus preference change.
-Two fundamentally different engines of evolution.
+Two engines of evolution that look identical from the outside and operate by completely different mechanisms.

 I had pages of notes.
-I had citations.
-I had what felt like a framework that finally reconciled the tension.
-I kept testing it against cases I knew—firms I’d studied, patterns from the literature—and it kept holding.
+Citations.
+A framework that reconciled the tension.
+I kept testing it against cases I knew---firms I’d studied, patterns from the literature---and it kept holding.
 The feeling was unmistakable: this works.

 Then I stopped writing and asked myself the question I’d been avoiding.